 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - More detailed LCD: Has a higher resolution rear screen (1620k vs 1040k dots).

-- Faster shutter: Has a higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.